 PACE I serves as the foundational workshop provided by VISIONS.
 By the end of this course, we believe you will have acquired the following skills:

 - Identifying previously unconscious biases and misinformation within yourself, others, and organizations.

 - Recognizing personal, interpersonal, institutional, and cultural barriers to inclusion.

 - Understanding the enduring personal impacts of historical and contemporary exclusion and oppression, such as the effects of sexism on both men and women.

-- Facilitating change within groups and organizations to establish a supportive environment of inclusion.
+- Facilitating change within groups and organizations to establish a supportive, inclusive environment.